gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

-This work but exhibits a significant reduction in expressivity since one has to consume /all/ of self causing one to be unable to access the rest of the fields of self later in the function.
-E.x.:
+This work but exhibits a significant reduction in expressivity since one has to consume /all/ of self causing one to be unable to access the rest of the fields of self later in the function:

 ```swift
 extension S {